mattsgithub/astrology/README.md

 # Astrology
-Implementations of various machine learning algorithms and other stuff that make computers seem magical
+This is a repo where I practice implementing various machine learning algorithms.